AC01010/BirdSO/eventsupsc.md

 <img align="left" width="160" height="160" style="margin: 10px 10px 10px 10px" src="/BirdSO/ESPics/JasonChang.png">

 <h4>Jason Chang - Event Supervisor - Bird ID: Ruby-crowned Kinglet</h4>
 Hey!
 I'm Jason Chang, a junior from West Windsor-Plainsboro High School North in Plainsboro, New Jersey ('22).
-Since 6th grade, I have focused on engineering events such as Gravity Vehicle and Boomilever, but also participate in events such as Write It Do It.
+Since 6th grade, I have focused on engineering events such as Vehicle and Boomilever, but also participate in events such as Write It Do It.
 I'm a mechanical pencil and 3D printing enthusiast.

 <br>